kixorz/naive-search/README.md

 # Naive Search

+Search the web using the Common Crawl dataset!
-Demonstrates use of AWS Aurora and Serverless application model.
+Application demonstrates the use of AWS Aurora and Serverless application model.

 ## The Common crawl data

+The application extracts and ingests data from the Common Crawl dataset.
+Custom tool "warsql"

 https://registry.opendata.aws/commoncrawl/